 La Louisiane, the magazine of the University of Louisiana at Lafayette, is looking for its next student editor.

-La Louisiane communicates with students, alumni, donors and other targeted readers.
+La Louisiane communicates with students, alumni, donors, community partners and other targeted readers.

 The primary responsibility of the student editor is to assist in various aspects of the magazine’s production.